AbhinavRai2004/VectorView/README.md

-# VidWhiz 🎥🤖
+# VectorView 🎥🤖

 <div align="center">

 Chat with any YouTube video using the power of Gemini AI.

-VidWhiz is an interactive chatbot that extracts transcripts from YouTube videos, processes them using LangChain and Google's Gemini AI, and generates accurate, context-aware responses.
+VectorView is an interactive chatbot that extracts transcripts from YouTube videos, processes them using LangChain and Google's Gemini AI, and generates accurate, context-aware responses.
 Built with a clean Streamlit UI, it provides an intuitive way to query video content using natural language.

 </div>